idealo/idealo.design/README.md

 Use `docker run -d -p 6379:6379 -t redis` to run redis key-value database.

+#### 4.1. create database and its tables

+- go into your docker container postgres and run `CREATE DATABASE idealodesign;`
+- go into database idealodesign and run all .sql - files according the order, which you can find in the directory */src/server/db_Configuration*

 ### 5. Compiling with webpack

 - run `npx webpack`